RedHatProductSecurity/trestle-bot/tests/e2e/README.md

   ```

 - When created tests that push to a branch, ensure the name is "test".
 This is because the mock API server is configured to only allow pushes to a branch named "test".

-## Future Improvements
-- Create endpoints that mock GitHub and GitLab API calls for pull request creation.
-- Add more end-to-end tests to cover more use cases.